Pumpkin Cheesecake Phyllo Straws

 Important tips to know when it comes to the craziness of the holidays.
 Goodness knows you’re busy enough.
 Take a few shortcuts.

 - one 8-ounce package of reduced fat (not fat free) cream cheese, softened

 - one 16-ounce box Athens fillo dough, thawed

 - 1 (or up to 2) sticks of unsalted butter, melted

-- In a medium sized bowl, combine cream cheese, egg, brown sugar, pumpkin puree, pumpkin pie spice and salt using an electric blender.
-Beat on medium-high speed until all smooth.
+- In a medium sized bowl, combine cream cheese, egg, brown sugar, pumpkin puree, pumpkin pie spice and salt using an electric mixer.
+Beat on medium-high speed until smooth.

 - Pour this mixture into a pastry bag (or a zip-top plastic bag).
 Cut a small hole at the tip of the bag (about 1/4-inch opening).